bigpresh/dotfiles/tool-stack/README.md

 sudo apt install shutter
 ```

-### pv (pipeline viewer)
+### pv

-Monitors the progress of data through a pipeline, useful to see how quick a
+`pv`(pipeline viewer) monitors the progress of data through a pipeline, useful
-Unix pipeline processing a lot of data is going.
+to see how quick a Unix pipeline processing a lot of data is going.

 Man page: https://man7.org/linux/man-pages/man1/pv.1.html